JhonEderMC/features-java8/src/readme.md

 The API allows us to create parallel streams, which perform operations in a parallel mode.
 When the source of a stream is a Collection or an array, it can be achieved with the help of the parallelStream() method

+## EmptyList
+Java 8 brought a paradigm shift in the way we handle collections and data manipulation with the introduction of Streams.
+Stream APIs offer a concise and expressive way to perform operations on data, enabling developers to write more readable, robust, and efficient code

 ## Conclusion
 The Stream API is a powerful, but simple to understand set of tools for processing the sequence of elements.
 When used properly, it allows us to reduce a huge amount of boilerplate code, create more readable programs, and improve an app’s productivity.